saa23/UX-plore/Overview-UI-UX/README.md

 Provides a UX which can be accessed by users of a full range of abilities

-> To determine which honeycomb value need to be prioritized depends on **context, content and users**.
+> To determine which honeycomb value need to be prioritized depends on the **context, content, and users**.

 ### IV.
-Five Dimension of interaction Design
+Information and interaction Design
+**Information Design**

+How each piece of information is grouped with other information so that users are able to digest the information easily.

+**Interaction Design**

+The interactions that occur between users and the product.
+There are five dimension of interaction design as follows:
+1. Words
+2. Visual representation
+3. Physical objects or space
+4. Time
+5. Behaviour